 Below we address some important facts, the common myths, a few articles and a look at the research we used to determine the legitimate information hiding in the marketing confusion; the Basic Facts below will delineate what you need to know.
 We used only impartial studies from the scientific community and not from product manufacturers with an obvious vested interest.
 When we delved into the original source of many sunscreen articles found in the media, it was determined that many were actually paid advertisements planted by cosmetics companies in the guise of a factual study.
 For these reasons the US Food and Drug Administration (FDA) has now revised advertising guidelines to force sunscreen makers to abandon misleading claims in labeling.

 Along with this growing understanding of the importance of sunscreen protection for skin cancers, the FDA released new labeling guidelines on June 14, 2011, to ensure a more stringent level of sunscreen labeling and product quality.
 With the new labeling regulations, consumers should be aware that over the next two years, manufacturers of sunscreen will not be labeling products above SPF 50 anymore because there is a lack of evidence that any product with greater than SPF 50 offers additional significant protection.
 Furthermore, due to FDA’s concern that certain words overstate the effectiveness of the products and provide consumers with a false impression of what sunscreens are truly capable of doing, sunscreens can no longer be labeled with the words such as “waterproof,” “sweatproof” or “sunblock.” (ref.
 Julie Chen M.D.)

-*UPDATE 2013: Recent lobbying efforts by the cosmetics industry has pressured the FDA to postpone implementation of the new labelling guidelines, possibly until 2015, so consumers must continue to be aware of falsely-labelled product claims.
+*UPDATE 2013: Recent lobbying efforts by the cosmetics industry has pressured the FDA to postpone implementation of the new labelling guidelines, possibly past 2015, so consumers must continue to be aware of falsely-labelled product claims.